Accreditation of prior learning (credit transfer)

 Discretionary accreditation of prior learning (APL)

-2. If we are not able to offer you APL, we will send you a letter letting you know that your request was unsuccessful.
+If we are not able to offer you APL, we will send you a letter to tell you that your request was unsuccessful.

 What prior learning is likely to be eligible for accreditation?